This page includes all the research groups and facilities that feature in our Cancer Research at Otago website.

 Dr Peter Mace's lab aims to understand signalling networks that regulate how cells respond to stress or proliferative stimuli.
 Of particular interest are the mechanisms by which phosphorylation, ubiquitination and proteolysis act in concert to control fundamental cellular processes such as proliferation and cell death.
 Using a combination of X-ray crystallography, biochemical and biophysical methods we aim to decipher how signalling proteins regulate these outcomes in normal cells, how signalling is disrupted in cancer, and how this understanding can be translated into more effective disease therapy.

 Current projects in the lab include understanding stress-activated protein kinase activation, as well as deubiquitinase enzymes that remove ubiquitin from substrates targeted for degradation.
-In collaboration with Dr Anita Dunbier we are also investigating Tribbles Homolog 1, which is a pseudokinase protein implicated in various forms of cancer.
+In collaboration with Associate Professor Anita Dunbier we are also investigating Tribbles Homolog 1, which is a pseudokinase protein implicated in various forms of cancer.

 The Division of Health Sciences benefits from its high calibre of staff and their wide range of skills and research expertise.

 Our Staff Expertise Database provides details on University of Otago, Health Sciences staff.
 Each staff profile provides information on qualifications, current academic position, contact details, and a summary of research and publications.